 As Somerset as sweet, cloudy cider, Featherstone Farm sits beneath its thatched hat in a 17th-century farm courtyard.
 Get the gang together and take an overdose of rural charm amid stone floors, oak beams and the homely promise of a roaring fire.
 At day’s end, bubble away the last of your cares in the wood-fired hot tub.

-Sleeping sixteen, Featherstone Farmhouse dates from a century long gone, but the renovations are new and the technology is all Century 21.
+Sleeping fourteen, Featherstone Farmhouse dates from a century long gone, but the renovations are new and the technology is all Century 21.
 Large flatscreen smart TVs, Netflix and Bluetooth sit cosily alongside the ancient beams, flagged floors and untouchable grade II-listed features.

 This is the land of the English country pub.
 Potter the lanes in search of the perfect pint, then wend your way homewards at dusk as the sun dips behind the Quantocks.
 Duck out and switch off awhile in an English idyll where the ivy hangs heavy from the walls, where sleep is a deep bliss and where walking and talking top the agenda.

 There’s parking for four cars on the crunchy gravel.
 Beyond that, the lawn sits ringed by ancient elms and oaks, ripe for kids’ cartwheels and summer barbies.
 Set the teak table, uncork the wine and butter the bread.